InseeFr/Pogues/doc/en/implementation-details/labels.md

 #end
 ```

-Remark: we keep track in the first line of the VTL string of the initial label.
+Remark: we keep track in the first line of the VTL string of the initial label (input for instance with the `GenericInput`, before conditions have been added).
 This label will not be valued in the questionnaire visualisation process, so it does not appear elsewhere in the VTL string.

 ## Rich text